Finance is one of the best choices for your carrier to make as the pay is quite high, and growth opportunities are also excellent.

 Every business needs a professional who can advise on various important tax implications and laws of the land.

-Since there has been a growth in business lending, expansions and merger & acquisitions, the demand of some financial services like those associated with the taxation has risen considerably.
+Since there has been a growth in business lending, expansions, and merger & acquisitions, the demand for some financial services like those associated with the taxation has risen considerably.

 A junior tax associate or tax assistant is an entry-level position whose main task is to assist and support the senior tax consultants while ensuring compliance with the tax professional standards and ethics in tax assistant functions.

 The role of junior tax associate is ideally suited for a fresh college graduate looking to develop valuable work experience in the financial service sector.

 The salary might not be the best in the industry (USD$45,000 average annual).